State declares Feb. 10-14 as School Bus Drivers Recognition Week

-Kobussen Buses, LTD will be recognizing drivers and attendants from their DeForest terminal who work with students from the DeForest Area School District.
+Kobussen Buses, LTD will be recognizing drivers and attendants from their Lodi terminal who work with students from the Lodi School District.

 (0) comments